 Establishing contracts seems to be a highly recommended action in a buyer-supplier relationship focused on increasing innovation capacity.
 This does not go against engendering trust in a relationship.
 Both trust with a degree of formalization, in different ways, help to increase the effect of sharing valuable knowledge on innovation capacity.

 To the authors’ best knowledge, no prior study has delved into differentiating the use of contracts and trust as mechanisms in mediating the effect originated from knowledge-sharing on product innovation performance with two different samples formed by buying and selling firms.

-Charterina, J., Landeta, J. and Basterretxea, I. (2018), "Mediation effects of trust and contracts on knowledge-sharing and product innovation", European Journal of Innovation Management, Vol. 21 No. 2, pp. 274-293. https://doi.org/10.1108/EJIM-03-2017-0030
+Charterina, J., Landeta, J. and Basterretxea, I. (2018), "Mediation effects of trust and contracts on knowledge-sharing and product innovation: Evidence from the European machine tool industry", European Journal of Innovation Management, Vol. 21 No. 2, pp. 274-293. https://doi.org/10.1108/EJIM-03-2017-0030

 Emerald Publishing Limited

 Copyright © 2018, Emerald Publishing Limited